Skip to content

 Compare business energy

-You can compare business energy with us.
-Simply answer a few questions and our trusted partner, business energy expert Bionic, will do most of the legwork, including arranging the switch for you.
+You can compare business energy with Compare the Market.
+Simply answer a few questions and our trusted partner, business energy expert Bionic, will do the legwork.
+They’ll even arrange the switch for you.

 What support is available if I’m struggling with my energy bills?

-All energy suppliers must have plans in place to help customers who can’t afford to pay their bills.
-Ofgem rules mean suppliers must offer payment plans you can afford, and you can ask for ‘emergency credit’ if you use a prepay meter and can’t top up.
+These rules mean suppliers must offer payment plans that customers can afford.
+And you can ask for ‘emergency credit’ if you use a prepay meter and can’t afford to top up.
 There are also grants available to some customers to help with energy bills.

 If you’re having difficulties, contact your energy supplier as soon as possible.
-If you’re worried about what to say, take a look at the MoneyHelper guide to talking to your creditor.
+If you’re worried about what to say, take a look at this MoneyHelper guide to talking to your creditor.

-You should also check that you’re receiving the best energy benefits you’re entitled to, including the Winter Fuel Payment and Warm Home Discount.
+You should also check whether you’re entitled to the Winter Fuel Payment and Warm Home Discount.

 Why switch gas and electricity providers?

-There are several reasons to compare gas and electric and consider switching your supplier:
+There are several reasons to do an online gas and electricity comparison and consider switching your energy supplier:

 Getting a better deal